Shopping cart saved!

 9:45 Making the Most of Your Memory Expert

-Kelsey Jones, Metropolitan Public Defender, Portland
+Kelsey Jones, Portland

 This presentation will focus on the benefits of pre-trial and trial use of memory experts in all kinds of criminal cases, but with a focus on child-sex cases.
 We will discuss how a memory expert can help advance your defense theory, the benefits of using an expert for consultation versus trial testimony, and how to anticipate DA objections and areas of cross-examination.